 Founder & CEO (Board)

-Rhonda Broussard founded Beloved Community to create sustainable paths to diverse schools and diverse communities.
+Rhonda Broussard founded Beloved Community to create sustainable paths to equitable schools and communities.
 Her vision for Beloved Community is informed by her leadership in diverse by design schools and Rev. Dr. Martin Luther King Jr.’s goal “ to create a beloved community and this will require a qualitative change in our souls as well as a quantitative change in our lives.”

 Rhonda’s education consulting practice, The Ochosi Group, focused on school transformation and aligning adult culture with key beliefs for teaching and learning.
 Clients included education non-profits, public charter schools, independent schools that serve niche populations and Transcend Education, inspiring breakthrough innovative school redesign.
 In fall 2015, Rhonda launched the blog One Good Question, that features an interview series with education leaders around the world.
 The blog is answering Rhonda’s one good question about education investments and surfacing the good questions of others.

 In 2007, she founded St. Louis Language Immersion Schools (SLLIS), a charter management organization designed to be Missouri’s first K-12 immersion and International Baccalaureate education continuum.
 SLLIS is an intentionally diverse school community and is the first public school in the US to offer this rigorous academic model to a majority minority student population and socio-economically diverse student population.
 Under Rhonda’s leadership, the the first three schools in the network became IB World Authorized Schools, and SLLIS achieved an AYP of 92%, equivalent to Accreditation with Distinction from the Department of Elementary and Secondary Education.
 Rhonda served as President of SLLIS until June 2015.